Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

     var offerSdp = await webRtc.CreateOfferAsync();
     ```

-6. If the webrtc client is an answerer, to create an answer description, use `CreateAnswerAsync()`:
+6. If the WebRTC client is an answerer, to create an answer description, use `CreateAnswerAsync()`:

     ```csharp
     ...